Kate Forbes most popular SNP leadership candidate with the public, poll finds

-The findings come ahead of the Channel 4 News leadership debate tonight.
+The findings came ahead of the Channel 4 News leadership debate on Thursday night.
 It is the second TV debate of the contest, with the first, held by STV, seeing brutal exchanges between the three candidates.

 Ms Forbes sparked outrage from some SNP figures by trashing the record of her main rival, Mr Yousaf.
 She also suggested Nicola Sturgeon’s record in government was mediocre.